Disclaimer

 The following screen is opened:

-Once the total amount of all payable amounts equals the invoice amount you can click on the Split button.
+- clcik on the Split button once the total of all amounts due equals the invoice amount

 The following message will appear on the screen: